Mike Mandel: Photographic work

 Mandel self-published Myself: Timed Exposures while still an undergraduate in 1971, a book of thirty-six self-portraits made alongside strangers, using the camera's self-timer.
-There was a measure of chance involved in making the photos as Mandel would identify a potential photographic opportunity, set up the tripod and camera and walk into the picture during the 10 second delay.
+There was a measure of chance involved in making the photos as, according to Palmer, Mandel would identify a potential photographic opportunity, set up the tripod and camera and walk into the picture during the 10 second delay.